-Do you have a story to share about human relationship with other species?
+Do you have a story to share about a human relationship with other species?
 Then join the Voices for Biodiversity (V4B) story-sharing community … and be heard!

-- How do my actions affect wildlife and biodiversity near me?
+How do my actions affect wildlife and biodiversity near me?

-- What can I do to improve the world for other species?
+What can I do to improve the world for other species?

-- How can my story help connect the human animal with the global ecosystem?
+How can my story help connect the human animal with the global ecosystem?

 Once engaged, Voices for Biodiversity’s storytellers and readers often move on to work in biodiversity advocacy, monitoring and action, scientific research, teaching, writing and photography.
 Some members go on to higher education while others switch to environmental careers.
 All are part of a worldwide community speaking out for biodiversity.